Skip to content

 tags list None A list of function tags, mainly used for classification/filtering in the function list.

-tags[#] str Required Function tags
+tags[#] str Required Function tag

-timeout int 30/3600 Function timeout time.
+timeout int 30/3600 Function timeout duration.

 Unit: seconds, range 1 ~ 3600

-cache_result int None Cache result duration.
+cache_result int None Duration to cache result data.

 Unit: seconds, None means no caching